5H5KN5/SIT723-CLR/README.md

 The Impact Analysis.ipynb contains the code to conduct a scientometric analysis.

-The Data structure is as folows:
+The Data structure is as follows:

 Data contains two folders: Content and Impact.